Life beyond the bars

 Now, I dedicate my life to being a vessel of God’s love, striving to be humble, loving, and supportive to those in need.
 God has not only transformed my heart but has also given me the courage to rebuild my life, one step at a time.

-From Darkness to Light—A Journey of Redemption
+My Journey of Redemption

 I came into this world on January 28, 1990, the firstborn in my family.
 My parents married young—my mother was only 17 when she had me.
 My two brothers followed in the years after.